agowardhan/agowardhan.github.io/README.md

-# agowardhan.github.io

-Making a website with github and jekyll
+# A basic, functional website